Find answers to common questions about the IELTS test, the British Council, the booking process and preparing for a test.

 'Your Test Report Form will be posted to you 13 days after your test date.
 Some test centres also provide SMS alerts and an Online Results Service.
 Keep your Test Report Form in a secure place as you only receive one copy.'

 'Test Report Forms are valid for two years.
-Copies cannot be sent to candidates but IELTS will forward a Test Report Form to your relevant institution or embassy.
+Copies cannot be sent to test takers but IELTS will forward a Test Report Form to your relevant institution or embassy.
 Up to five copies will be sent free of charge.
 Additional copies will incur a small administration charge.
-Talk to your test centre for further details.'
+Contact your test centre for further details.'

 'There is no limit on sitting the test.
 However, IELTS recommends you do additional study before taking the test again.
 Some test centres offer preparatory courses and language classes.
 You can also improve your skills by using the IELTS Official Practice Materials - ask for details.'